-Brands know they can refine their local ads to be more relevant — but they may not realize that location targeting can deliver similar results on a national level, writes GroundTruth’s Dan Silver.
+Brands know they can refine their local mobile ads to be more relevant — but they may not realize that location targeting can deliver similar results on a national level, writes GroundTruth’s Dan Silver.

 If marketers ever doubted the value of location intelligence, that time has long since passed.
 According to a recent BIA/Kelsey Industry Watch report, location-targeted advertising is on the rise.
 Today, it represents 38 percent of all mobile ad revenue — and by the year 2021 that number will have jumped to 45 percent, amounting to more than $32 billion.